JessFatta/weather-gram/README.md

 - Addition of an Interface file was critical in streamlining our project and identifying data types.
 - Finding and vetting an external API.
 - Successfully implementing ReactRouter with TypeScript was a huge learning curve for our team.
+- Our API clearly stated that we could have a 14 day forecast.
+However our 7 day forecast API call did not work.
+We eventually discovered that the API data did not include any weather forecast beyond 3 days.
+At this point, we changed the scope of our project to just include a 3 day forecast.

 ## Future State
 - Refactoring using Hooks.